maxmeffert/ThreatModelingPrimer/ThreadModelingPrimer.md

 * __Anonymity__
 Operators cannot be identified.

-_*FYI: The term **Verification** implies provability, this demands more than just a simple review which would be just **Validation**._
+_*FYI: The term **Verification** implies provability, this demands more than just a simple review which would be just **Validation**._ Thus,  colloquial

 ---

 ### Even More Informatin Security

-GDPR (DSGVO) security attributes/goals
+GDPR (DSGVO) security goals:

 * __Resilience__
 Robustness against surveillance and sabotage.

-More or less a combination of all others because...
+More or less a combination of all other security goals because...
 EU lawyers, i guess...

 ---

 ### STRIDE

-A model of threats developed by Praerit Garg and Loren Kohnfelder at Microsoft.
+A model of threats developed by Praerit Garg and Loren Kohnfelder* at Microsoft.

 || Threat | Security Goal |
 |:-|:-|:-|